emaiiii/CS153/xv6_public/Lab2/README.md

 ##The Code

-You may also find the following readings about xv6 useful: [https://pdos.csail.mit.edu/6.828/2011/xv6/book-rev6.pdf](xv6 book).
+You may also find the following readings about xv6 useful: [xv6 book](https://pdos.csail.mit.edu/6.828/2011/xv6/book-rev6.pdf).

 **Particularly useful for this project:** Chapter 1 + anything else about fork() and exec(), as well as virtual memory.